ramesht007/Secure_Multi_Party_computation/Part_1_basics.md

 **- Properties of any such definition**
 - Well-defined adversary model
 - Well-defined execution setting
-- Security gurantees are clear and simple to understan
+- Security gurantees are clear and simple to understand